 Unprofessional, overpriced WordPress website developers are the reality for so many businesses.
 This is a severe problem in our industry—and one Structure doesn’t take lightly.

-Because of these “bad experiences,” a handful of myths float around about WordPress Website Management, making it hard to see the value in hiring professional help.
+Because of these “bad experiences,” a handful of myths floating around about WordPress Website Management, making it hard to see the value in hiring professional help.
 One of them is that WordPress website management is expensive.

 If you’ve heard it said that “WordPress” management is expensive.
 That usually means paying high upfront costs, long-term commitments, or surprising fees that can feel like nickel and diming.